tchoopojcharoen/XICRO/README.md

 - Verify the permission for the open port

-- Execute the generate Python executable (run the generated node)
+- Execute the generated Python executable (run the generated node)